 It’s easy to create your own “la hora del vermout” for brunch or an all-vermouth-and-tapas cocktail party.

 Here’s what the menu at a tapas bar looks like.

 We promise, you’ll love this new approach to brunch and/or cocktails.

 Many Americans recoil at the thought of anchovies, tough, bristly and way too salty.
 But these are cheap anchovies, typically served by diners and pizzerias.
 You must try fine Spanish anchovies—practically another species.

 Tender Spanish anchovies and boquerones, white anchovies, are imported canned and available fresh in May and June.

 They are a classic Spanish tapa.
 Boquerones are lightly pickled in vinegar and olive oil.
 Lightly salted and smoked anchovies are only distantly related to the over-salted anchovies too many of us have had.

-They are truly delicious.
 Try them: La Tienda is an importer of fine Spanish foods, and the photos of anchovies on their website will change your mind, even before the first bite.

 *Café society was the precursor of the jet set, and what more recently has been called the “beautiful people.”
 Beginning in the late 19th century, these wealthy individuals and celebrities gathered in fashionable cafés and restaurants in New York, Paris, and London.
 As a social group, they attended each others’ private dinners and balls, vacationed at the same elegant resorts, and so forth.
 In New York City, café society would hang out at El Morocco, the 21 Club and the Stork Club.
 American journalist Lucius Beebe (1902-1966) is generally credited with creating the term “café society” in his weekly column in the New York Herald Tribune, which ran in the 1920s and 1930s.